 In addition, APEC Leaders have agreed to support the sharing of influenza specimens in a timely manner and to promote transparent, fair and equitable access to vaccines and other benefits that derive from them.

-In the 2009 APEC Leaders' Declaration, Leaders reaffirmed to build up the ability of regional avian influenza and other potential emergency and sub-emergency disease such as HIV/AIDS and Tuberculosis.
+In the 2009 APEC Leaders' Declaration, Leaders reaffirmed to build regional capacity for avian influenza and other potential emergency and sub-emergency diseases such as HIV/AIDS and Tuberculosis.
 Leaders also emphasised strengthening the region's health systems and cooperation to prevent and control emerging infectious diseases.